HenryGBC/HenryGBC/README.md

 ### HenryGBC Dev

 - :computer: Computer Engineer
-- :floppy_disk: I have more than 8 years of experience in the web development world,
+- :floppy_disk: I have more than 8 years of experience in the web development world
 - :heart: Frontend Senior
 - :yellow_heart: Javascript
 - :blue_heart: TypeScript